hak5/keycroc-payloads/payloads/library/exfiltration/lin_keystroke-reflection/README.md

 ## Description

-Implementation of the "Keystroke Injection" technique for file exfiltration.
+Implementation of the "Keystroke Reflection" technique for file exfiltration.

 The table below presents an estimation of the time taken for a specific number of bytes :